Homework at St Louis Catholic Primary School

 Please also follow the links below for our guide to helping your child read at home and our reading at home bookmark prompts.

 At the beginning of each term, the children receive an overview with the weekly spellings linked to the rules they will be learning in class.
 We ask that parents to help their child to practise these spellings at home, a range of ideas can be found in our Helping Your Child with Spelling booklet.

-We monitor the children’s progress with weekly short spelling tests.
-All of the spelling resources can be found by following the links below.
+We monitor the children’s progress with short short spelling tests.
+All of the termly spelling lists can be found by following the links below.